thoth-station/adviser/docs/source/pipeline.rst

-As can be seen, the beam limited number of states taken into consideration until approx. 1800th round.
+As can be seen, the beam limited number of states taken into consideration until approximately 18000th round.
 After this round, the temperature in the :ref:`adaptive simulated annealing <annealing>` started to drop so resolver ended up expanding just the top rated state based on :ref:`adaptive simulated annealing <annealing>` predictor output (so stack resolution pipeline started